SteppaCodes/Google-Drive-clone/README.md

 - Download Files
 - Star/Unstar files
 - Folders for file organization

-#Features to be built
 - Share files to other users
 - View Shared Files

+#Features to be built
 - Search for specific file in the drive
 - Notifications
 - File preview
-- File Commneting
+- File Commenting